 Achill Island on Ireland’s Wild Atlantic Way.Achill Island is located in County Mayo on the west coast of Ireland.
-Its location on the Atlantic seaboard puts it at the heart of the Wild Atlantic Way, a spectacular 2,500km driving route along Ireland’s western coast.
-Connected to the mainland by a bridge since 1887, Achill has long been one of the country’s most popular holiday (vacation) spots and is now one of the ‘must see’ destinations of the Wild Atlantic Way.
-Achill occupies some 57 sq miles (148 sq km) and has a population of about 2700.
-Part of the island and the adjoining Currane Peninsula are Gaeltacht areas where the Irish language is still widely used.
+Its location on the Atlantic seaboard puts it at the heart of the Wild Atlantic Way, a 2,500km driving route along Ireland’s spectacular Atlantic coastline.
+Connected to the mainland by a bridge since 1887, Achill has long been one of the country’s most popular holiday (vacation) spots.
+As a result, is now one of the ‘must see’ destinations of the Wild Atlantic Way.
+The island of Achill occupies some 57 sq miles (148 sq km) and has a population of about 2700.
+Parts of the island are designated as ‘Gaeltacht’ areas, where the Irish language is still used.

-Beaches, Mountains, Cliffs & BogVisitors to Achill can enjoy five Blue Flag beaches* as well as numerous unclassified beaches and coves including Dooagh beach, a short walk from the Achill Field School. (*Blue Flag is a European standard covering safety, cleanliness and facilities).
+Beaches, Mountains, Cliffs & BogVisitors to Achill can enjoy five Blue Flag beaches* as well as numerous unclassified beaches and coves.
+These include Dooagh beach, located a short walk from the Achill Field School campus. (*Blue Flag is a European standard covering safety, cleanliness and facilities).
 Achill’s stunning landscape includes the iconic Minaun Cliffs in Keel and the 688m cliffs at Croaghaun, the highest sea cliffs in Ireland.
-Keem Bay, a perfect horseshoe bay accessed via a hillside road leading down to a golden Blue Flag beach.
-Keem Bay is one of Achill’s four ‘Discovery Points’ on the Wild Atlantic Way, with two further Discovery Points to be found on the neighbouring islands of Inishbiggle and Clare, two more at Corraun, and a further two close by at Mulranny.
+Keem Bay, a perfect horseshoe bay accessed via a hillside road, houses a golden Blue Flag beach.
+Keem Bay is one of Achill’s four ‘Discovery Points’ on the Wild Atlantic Way.
+Two more Discovery Points to be found on the neighbouring islands of Inishbiggle and Clare.
+And a further four more Points in nearby Corraun and Mulranny.

 Activities available for visitors to Achill include surfing, windsurfing, kitesurfing, stand-up paddle boarding, kayaking, canoeing, fishing, hillwalking, horse-riding, scuba diving, rock climbing and much more.
-Cycling is particularly popular, with three looped trails available as part of the Achill Cycle Hub, and the world-class Great Western Greenway, a 42km off-road track from Achill Sound to Westport following the route of a long-disused railway line and attracts hundreds of thousands of users annually.Achill hosts a very popular half-marathon in July in the village of Keel.
+Cycling is particularly popular, with three looped trails available as part of the Achill Cycle Hub.
+Achill is home to the world-class Great Western Greenway, a 42km off-road track from Achill Sound to Westport.
+It follows the route of a long-disused railway line and attracts hundreds of thousands of users annually.Achill hosts a very popular half-marathon in July in the village of Keel.
 Some less energetic activities available locally are traditional crafts such as basket weaving, alternative therapies and painting schools.
 Ireland’s oldest summer school, Scoil Acla, is based in Dooagh and teaches traditional Irish music and culture.